 "3.5.7.2.1.
 Following a new engine start / run cycle performed by the driver, the test vehicle shall be driven in a lane of a straight test track, which has at least two lanes in the same direction of travel, with road markings on each side of the lanes.

 The ACSF of Category C shall be manually activated (standby mode).

-A lane change procedure and manoeuvre shall then be initiated by the driver with the appropriate deliberate action(s)."
+A lane change procedure shall then be initiated by the driver with the appropriate deliberate action(s)."